 Tochi Anueayiagu, International Intern, UN intern

-Ms. Anueayiagu is a 20 year old Fordham student from Nigeria currently studying Political Science.
+Ms. Anueayiagu is a 20-year-old Fordham student from Nigeria currently studying Political Science.
 She is a UN intern at Meaningful World and looks forward to future endeavors with the organization.

 Danielle Caminneci, Events/Correspondence Coordinator

 Ms. Caminneci is an undergraduate student at St. Johns University.
 Her major is psychology and her minor is international relations.
 Danielle plans on obtaining her doctorate degree in psychology and plans to conduct research around the world to connect global citizens and help guide communities lead a healthy life.
-Danielle is enthusiastic intern for ATOP of Meaningfulworld.
+Danielle is an enthusiastic intern for ATOP of Meaningfulworld.
 She is the Events Coordinator and Correspondence Coordinator.
 She loves working with people and is looking forward to connecting other people with this organization.
 Danielle is currently volunteering in Cusco, Peru.